 Under Jersey law, you are required to have a licence to operate a business and employ staff in the island.
-To qualify for a business licence you must have been resident in Jersey for five years, unless you can demonstrate that the business is of high economic or social value to the island.
+To qualify for a business licence you must have been resident in Jersey for five years (or have 'entitled' status), unless you can demonstrate that the business is of high economic or social value to the Island (or if the business is specialised).
 Key factors include:

-- Corporate tax payable by the company (this only applies if it is a Jersey Financial Services Commission-regulated financial services business, or a utility company)
+- Corporate tax payable by the company (this only applies if it is a Jersey Financial Services Commission-regulated financial services business, or a utility company); and

-- If the business is non-regulated, and does not pay corporate tax, then a key factor would be tax payable in the island by owners and staff of the business
+- If the business is non-regulated, and does not pay corporate tax, then a key factor would be tax payable in the island by owners and staff of the business; and

-- Creation of high value jobs for islanders
+- Creation of high value jobs for islanders; and

-- Use of Jersey firms for work required locally (IT, legal, accountancy, HR etc)
+- Use of Jersey firms for work required locally (IT, legal, accountancy, HR etc.); and

 Businesses must be registered with the Companies Registry (Jersey Financial Services Commission).
 If you wish to form a Jersey ‘Limited’ company, a local professional service provider (with the correct permissions) will need to act on your behalf, as the business cannot be formed by someone resident outside of Jersey.
 You are also required to have a Jersey registered address for the business.

 Contact us today to discuss the process of moving your business to Jersey via firstname.lastname@example.org or by calling +44(0)1534 440604.